Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 result = add(10, "20") # Type error

-When you run the command, you will see an error like the following.
+When you execute the command you will see an error like the following:

 error: Argument 2 to "add" has incompatible type "str"; expected "int"

-mypy provides various options that allow you to flexibly customize type checking.
+mypy provides various options to customize type checking flexibly.

 • --ignore-missing-imports: Ignore import errors.